mapk/monostack/readme.txt

 Mono includes support for Infinite Scroll in Jetpack.
 It also works best with the Gutenberg plugin.

+= Is there a problem with IE 11? =

+Yes.
+I use CSS variables which are not supported in IE. I also use ES6 (ie. arrow functions and includes) which are also not supported in IE.

 == Changelog ==

 = 1.0 =